-Pri nted Name: For: Sig nature: Date: I find that although the proposed project could have a significant effect on the environment because all potentially significant effects (a) have been analyzed adequately in an earlier El or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoid or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisi or mitigation measures that are imposed upon the proposed project, nothing further is requi I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. Х I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
 An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that the proposed project MAY have a significant effect on the env ENVIRONMENTAL IMPACT REPORT is required. vironment, and an Х there will not be a significant effect in this case because revisions in the d that although the proposed project could have a significant effect on the environment, e will not be a significant effect in this case because revisions in the project have been e by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION be prepared.
-I find that the proposed project COULD NOT have a significant effect o a NEGATIVE DECLARATION will be prepared. n the environment, and
+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+Sign Date: Lindsoya Vivian 08/14/2020 Prin ited Name: Lindsay Vivian For: